Jonah Bolden: College career

 After UCLA struggled on defense while starting 3–5 in their Pac-12 Conference schedule, Alford believed their front court was "slow" and moved Bolden into the starting lineup at power forward in place of Parker against Washington State.
-Bolden scored only three points, but his defense helped the team win 83–50 for their largest margin of victory of the season.
+Bolden scored only three points, but his defense helped the team win 83–50 for their widest margin of victory of the season.
 On 14 February 2016, he led the team with a career-high 16 points to go with nine rebounds in a 78–65 win over Arizona State.
 The Bruins lost their final five games of the season to finish with a 15–17 record.
 Bolden made 11 starts, and averaged 4.6 points and 4.8 rebounds in 21.7 minutes in 31 games.
 He ranked third on the team with 27 blocks.

 Bolden felt that he was underutilized during his first season.
 During the offseason, he hoped to move to small forward, the position he was recruited to play, but he remained in a big man role, even with reserve György Golomán healthy again.
-Possessing potential talent to play in the National Basketball Association (NBA), Bolden decided to forego his remaining two years of college eligibility and play professionally, despite having already missed out on declaring for the 2016 NBA draft.
+Possessing potential talent to play in the NBA, Bolden decided to forego his remaining two years of college eligibility and play professionally, despite having already missed out on declaring for the 2016 NBA draft.

 Professional career

 FMP (2016–2017)

 Bolden signed with FMP of the ABA League and the Basketball League of Serbia, where he played both forward positions.
 On 15 March 2017, Bolden was awarded the ABA League Top Prospect title after averaging 12.9 points and 7.2 rebounds per game in his rookie season.
-He also averaged 4.2 three-point field goal attempts per game, making 41.9 percent, and added one steal and one block per game.
+He also averaged 4.2 three-point field goal attempts per game, making 41.9 per cent, and added one steal and one block per game.